pradeep3sep/interviewquestion/README ReactJs.md

 ### Shadow DOM

-The Shadow DOM is a part of the Web Components standard, providing encapsulation for DOM and CSS.
+The Shadow DOM is a part of the Web Components standard, providing `encapsulation for DOM and CSS` or `separate environment dom, css from global environment`.
 It allows developers to create components with their own isolated DOM tree and styles, preventing style and script interference from the rest of the document.

+**Note:** Keep in mind that, agr custom component hum bnate h to uski css global css ko pollute/overwrite kr sakti h, so separete environment bnate h jo global environment or css ko pollute nhi karti.

 #### Key Features:
 - Encapsulation: Styles and scripts in a shadow DOM do not affect the rest of the document.